susansayre/wa_incidence/README.md

 ## Downloading and preparing input data
 The analysis relies on several large publicly available datasets.
 The utility script `R/prepare_input_data.R` is used to help construct input files for the main analysis from these files.
 Before running this script, users should download the following files and place them in the described locations.
 Once the files have been downloaded, run `source("R/prepare_input_data.R")`.
 This will create a subfolder called `prepared-data` that will be used in the actual analysis.

+Additional files will be downloaded to this folder in the process of creating the figures.

 Download the following files from the CEX and place them in data-raw/cex https://www.bls.gov/cex/pumd/data/comma/intrvw12.zip https://www.bls.gov/cex/pumd/data/comma/intrvw13.zip